 severe ongoing nausea, vomiting, or diarrhea;

-severe skin reaction--swelling in your face or tongue, burning in your eyes, skin pain followed by a red or purple skin rash that spreads (especially in the face or upper body) and causes blistering and peeling.
+severe skin reaction--new or worsening symptoms of fever, swelling in your face or tongue, burning in your eyes, skin pain followed by a red or purple skin rash that spreads (especially in the face or upper body) and causes blistering and peeling.

 Common side effects may include:

 nausea, vomiting, diarrhea, constipation;